lf-netizen/yt-video-dark-mode/README.md

 * Download this repo as a ZIP file and unpack.
 * In the browser go to `chrome://extensions`.
 * Enable Developer Mode.
-* Click `Load unpacked` and select `yt-video-dark-mode`.
+* Click `Load unpacked` and select `yt-video-dark-mode-main`.
 Please remember to not delete this folder afterwards.